CorentinLouis/SPACE_labelling_tool/docs/source/quickstart.md

 # Usage

-This section presents a concise user's guide to ExPRES.
+This section presents a concise user's guide to the SPACE labeling tool.

 ## Quickstart